urgdog/urg.systems/stories/video-on-demand.md

 I called dispatch and got Erin.
 I was thrilled, she really knew her shit- which was absolutely necessary to navigate whatever odd pile of nonsense we were looking at.
-I described the problem to her, and she said "Yeah, I see a LOT of orders recently."
+I described the problem to her, and she said "Yeah, I see a LOT of adult orders."

-"Yeah, that's probably us testing- gonna need to credit those.. but none of those actually came up as viewable.
+"Yeah, that's probably us testing- gonna need to credit those... but none of those actually came up as viewable.
 Is there anything blocking the account from adult VOD?"